I'm sure we can agree golf is fun! You know what's not fun?

 This hat can just be thrown into the bag, into the car and can be stuffed in your back pocket.

 In the end the choice comes down to how you like to look on the course.
 When I feel regal, I wear the Havana.
 When I'm feeling like a crazy man, I wear the cowboy hat.
-But in general, I use narrow brimmed bucket hats like the Ralph Lauren Bucket hat.
+But in general, I use narrow brimmed bucket hats from my own making.